mgurdal/go-tutorial/docs/concurrency.md

 ### Adding Timeout

 A program like above will be locked if no data is sent to both channels.
 To prevent this, we can add timeouts.

 We can break the loop by waiting from another finite channel and then end the function when the case is matched.

 Go has predefined channels for this kind of purposes.
-Time module has an `time.After` method which yields a result **after** a certain delay.
+Time module has the `time.After` method which yields a result **after** a certain delay.

 ```go